VCE Exam Timetable 2026

 VCAA has published the 2026 VCE examination periods and the final results date.

-Official Source: VCAA future examination periods
+Official Source: VCAA VCE examination timetable

-Last checked against official sources: 1 May 2026
+Last checked against official sources: 17 August 2026

 Key Dates